richafnu/Viva/Viva/glint/setup/survey-qa.md

 After reviewing your survey setup and confirming that employee data is imported to Viva Glint, use the [Generate Report Preview](preview-demo-reporting.md) option to preview how attributes and questions look in reports.

 > [!IMPORTANT]
-> The Generate Report Preview option is only available for Recurring and Ad-Hoc survey types.
+> The Generate Report Preview option is only available for Recurring and Ad Hoc survey types.

 ## Select a group of survey testers

 At least two to three weeks before launching your first Viva Glint survey, conduct testing with a group of users on your project team.
-Include your Viva Glint core project team and any stakeholders who should provide signoff on the survey.
+Include your Viva Glint core project team and any stakeholders who should provide approval for the survey.
 For complex setups and surveys with multiple translations, involve testers who can validate all languages selected.

-Each test user can review the survey experience with this checklist: [Review a Viva Glint test survey](setup/survey-testing.md).
+Each test user can review the survey experience with this checklist: [Review a Viva Glint test survey](survey-testing.md).

 ## Launch a test survey